FreeCityPlatform/awesome-freecity/README.md

 - [Montelibero](https://montelibero.org/) - Montelibero is a social movement for libertarian Europe, starting with Montenegro as a model of a successful society based on individual freedom.

+- [Próspera](https://www.prospera.co/) - Próspera is a private city and special economic zone on the island of Roatán in the Central American state of Honduras.

 ## Organizations

 - [Free Cities Foundation](https://free-cities.org/) - The Free Cities Foundation works with self-governing territories that uphold individual rights and freedoms.